Lebensgefahr/kingroon_kp3s_pro_v2/README.md

 >reset

 ```
-After this it should beep once (bootloader makes this beep).
+After reset it should beep once (bootloader makes this beep).

+#### Known issues

+With stlink connected and powered on virtual end stop of X axis is not working !!!

 ### Additional changes